Cwarcup/jbook/README.md

 Clone the repository and cd into `jbook`.
 Run command `npm run start` to start up the compilers.

 Change into the `cli` directory and run `node index.js serve` to start the server.
+Navigate to "http://localhost:4005/".

+Push to lerna with `lerna publish --no-push` to publish the project on npm.